kkaungyyang/cogs121awesome/final.md

 header.ejs | HTML DOCTYPE and head tag that contains import of CDN urls that are used across all pages.
-Includes navigation bar breed_list.ejs | HTML code for displaying the dog breed information database index.ejs | Landing page that compiles all of our application into a single page
+Includes navigation bar breed_list.ejs | HTML code for displaying the dog breed information database index.ejs | Landing page that compiles all of our application into a single page WeAnimal-DogClassifier/ | Codes for the machine learning API, see the README in the folder for more information

 ---